 What targeting did they remove?

-It does make sense, and anyone whos been paying attention to Facebook recently would know that this was bound to happen.
+These changes do make sense, and anyone who’s been paying attention to Facebook recently would know that this was bound to happen.

-Before you start freaking out, you need to understand that this is more of a blessing than it is a curse.
+Before we move on, you need to understand that this is more of a blessing than it is a curse.

-First, detailed targeting like they’re mentioning here is not the best way to reach users who want to buy from you.
+First, detailed targeting like they are mentioning here is not the best way to reach users who want to buy from you.
 Most casual Facebook Advertisers don’t know this, but the pros all use something call Lookalike Audiences.

 A lookalike audience is where you upload a customer file, of more than one hundred users (so Facebook has enough data) and analyze each and every person in that file.
 They then take that data and find other users on Facebook that have similar behaviors and demographics to your existing list.

 It’s a fantastic resource that will allow you to enjoy overall cheaper Cost Per Clicks and Cost Per Leads.
 Your ROAS (return on ad spend) will be significantly higher as well.

 That’s why this is a blessing.
 It’s forcing all the users not taking advantage of this already to be more creative, switch to lookalike audiences or quit altogether.
 If you stick with it, you’ll have less competition AND hopefully higher returns!
 That seems like a no brainer to me.